Beijiao Park station: Platforms

 The station has three side-by-side island platforms, located underground on Linshang North Road, shared by Foshan Line 3 and Guangzhou Line 7.
 There are toilets and nursery rooms at the northeast end of platform 1/4 and platform 2/7 on both sides.

 The platforms of Guangzhou Line 7 of this station are organized into platforms 1, 2 and 3 respectively.
 Foshan Line 3 is organized into platforms 4, 5 and 7, skipping the number 6.
 In response to relevant inquiries, Foshan Metro said that because according to the principle of odd numbering of the upbound platform and even numbering of the downward platform, it is necessary to number the platform in the up direction with odd numbers only.
 Therefore, the number 6 for even numbers is skipped and the odd numbers 5 and 7 are used.

-This station is a forward cross-platform interchange station and is the second interchange station on the same platform on the three islands and four lines in Chinese mainland.
+This station is a forward cross-platform interchange station and is the second interchange station on the same platform on the three islands and four lines in mainland China.
 (Note: The first is Shanghai Metro's Hongqiao Airport Terminal 2 station, but the direction design is different from this station.)
 The platform of Guangzhou Line 7 towards and the platform of Foshan Line 3 towards adopt a Spanish solution platform layout, and trains in these two directions will open the doors on both sides when they arrive at the station.
 Therefore, 70% of passengers can walk to the opposite platform and transfer directly to another line to their destination, but transfers between Guangzhou Line 7 in the direction of and Foshan Line 3 in the direction of Shunde need to pass through the concourse.

 In addition, the central island platform has only one lift and two stairs to the concourse.
 Elevators can be used for transfers or exit for passengers on this platform, while stairs are for outbound only.

 Although the Foshan Line 3 part of this station is an underground station, because there is no turnaround line, when a typhoon strikes or is affected by other bad weather and needs to be suspended in the open-air section, Foshan Line 3 trains can only turn back at station, and this station will also be suspended along with the elevated section of and stations.

 Entrances/exits

 In its initial opening, the station had 4 points of entry/exit.
 A fifth point of entry/exit, Exit D, opened at the same time as Foshan Line 3, on 28 December 2022.
-Exits B1 and D are accessible via elevators.
+Exits B1 and D are equipped with elevators.